Nackloose/Perturbarium/NAVIGATION.md

 4. `implementations/claude-agents/`

 ### Algorithm Designer
+1. `axia/Evolution-Axiom.md` (fundamental laws)
-1. `theory/xof-genetics.md`
+2. `theory/xof-genetics.md`
-2. `implementations/xof-genetics/`
+3. `implementations/xof-genetics/`
-3. `specifications/SineShift.md`
+4. `specifications/SineShift.md`
-4. `specifications/SineScramble.md`
+5. `specifications/SineScramble.md`

+### Theoretical Foundation Seeker
+1. `axia/Evolution-Axiom.md` (start with the bedrock)
+2. `theory/` (explore mathematical frameworks)
+3. `specifications/` (see theory applied)
+4. `implementations/` (witness theory in action)

 Each implementation has corresponding documentation that explains the theory, design decisions, and usage patterns.
+The Perturbarium provides a contained environment where ideas can safely evolve from raw concepts in Inkspill to foundational axioms in Axia.